piratte/conquest/Conquest-Competition/readme.txt

 you must have the whole repository cloned.
 E.g., we rely on the fact that "../Conquest" relative path resolves correctly from within Conquest-Competition directory.

+5) summarize.bat => will produce a summary of results out of ./results/fights CSV files

 ==========
 HOW TO USE
 ==========